OlawoyeTaofeek/Todo-rest-api/README.md

 # Django and RestFramework

-Adding a REST Api to a Todo Api
+Adding a REST Api to a Todo App